Skelly-gg/skelly-webhooks/README.md

 ## npm package

-Installing the package using npm:
+Install the package using npm:

 ```
 npm install skelly-webhooks